Religious Education

 • 3rd Grade

-Amigos for Christ - Kindergarten through 12th grade donate chewable children's vitamins for children in Nicaragua, at a mission outreach location of Amigos for Christ.
+Amigos for Christ - Pre-K through 12th grade donate school supplies and backpacks for children in Nicaragua at a mission outreach location of Amigos for Christ.
 3rd grade also collects Spanish children's books during the Book Fair.

 • 4th Grade